-If you have an immediate need to travel, or another urgent circumstance, please email ConsKTM@state.gov to request an emergency passport appointment.
+If you have an immediate need to travel, or another urgent circumstance, please email ConsKTM@state.gov.
 We no longer accept walk-in appointments for non-emergency services.

 - Children who have yet to be documented for the first time as U.S. citizens.